 Once my college career ended, I still felt compelled to race competitively.
 I briefly entertained the idea of racing marathons, but after purchasing a road bike for cross training, I fell in love with cycling and my interest shifted towards competing in multisport events.
 It took me a couple years to learn how to swim well enough to be competitive, but after yards and yards of hard work, I reached a level of proficiency where I could use my bike and run to start winning races.

 I use the opportunity of racing professionally to maximize my athletic potential against the best triathletes in the world.
-Last year, I placed second at Ironman Chattanooga 70.3, fourth at Eagleman 70.3, and earned a spot in the Ironman 70.3 World Championships.
+Last year, I placed second at Eagleman 70.3, third at Ironman Chattanooga 70.3, and fourth at Ironman Chattanooga.

 Date of Birth/Location: April 24, 1982 in Richmond, VA

 Years Racing: 15th year in triathlon, 25th year running

 Strengths on the course: Bike/Run Combo

 Goals for 2019: Win my first 70.3, be in contention for a top 5 place in all 70.3 races; break the tape a few times in non-WTC events.

 Family Status: Tori (wife), Cassidy Claire (daughter), Sawyer (son), Bentley (K-9 extraordinaire)